 Why do we all fear fat?

-A week or so ago, I saw a newscast that was sharing how exciting it was that ‘scientists’ have figure out how to make avocados low fat, have increased shelf life, and ripen faster.
+A little while ago, I saw a newscast that was sharing how exciting it was that ‘scientists’ have figure out how to make avocados low fat, have increased shelf life, and ripen faster.

 My question, why would we need low fat avocados?
-(I also have other questions like… what are we doing to the avocados in a lab somewhere to make this all possible? and what are the long-term effects of this genetic modification? but I will hold those thoughts for another blog)
+I also have other questions.
+What are we doing to the avocados in a lab somewhere to make this all possible?
+Are there long-term effects of this genetic modification?
+However, I will hold those thoughts for another blog.

-Take hormones for example – they help us sleep soundly, regulate our stress, respond to danger, stimulate our libido, increase muscle mass and so much more….
+Take hormones for example.
+They help us sleep soundly, regulate our stress, respond to danger, stimulate our libido, increase muscle mass and much more….

 The ingredients required to make every one of these hormones is healthy fat and protein.

 Often when I review diet diaries with patients, they have a wide selection of ‘on-the-go’, ‘quick’ and ‘comfort’ foods that comprise their diet.
-Its easy to get carbs on the go – breads, fruits, cereal, granola bars.
+Its easy to get carbs on the go.
+Favourites include: breads, fruits, cereal, crackers and granola bars.
 It’s even easier to become a Carb-aholics or carb-aterians – these foods provide comfort and quick energy.

 The big problem is that a diet so focused on one food category results in our bodies being starved for fat.